Make Money in Real Estate –

 When you get all the prohibited transaction and disqualified persons straight in your head, then investing with your Roth or Traditional IRA can be very lucrative.
 It’s one of the best ways to make money in real estate, hey…You may be able to live a tax-free life style.

 As with any government related regulation, there will be changes in the laws.
 You need to get all the information you can even before you go to your real estate and tax attorney.

 It would also be a very good idea for you to read the actual law.
 I am not trying to make you an attorney but it is up to you to abide by the law.

 You need some understanding of the restrictions about making money in real estate using your IRA.
 Be prepared so you can ask the right questions.

 We cover this topic regularly through various articles and blog posts, subscribe to this blog in the right column and you’ll be set to receive new information, tools and tips as rules and regulations change.
 See subscribe in the right column.

-  Also, there are allot of changes to the 2010 and 2011 tax codes that affect the Real Estate Business in big ways.
+Also, there are allot of changes to the current tax codes that affect the Real Estate Business in big ways.
 See New Tax Changes 4 Investors Here.

 Remember, There are a lot of good ways to make money in real estate.
 Commercial Real Estate investing is one of them, and one of the easiest ways to both finance your purchases and build your retirement accounts is to be your own bank using your own IRA funds to purchase your real estate deals.